danbeta2/ignition-mobile-tracker/APP_STORE_COMPLIANCE.md

 ### Remaining Considerations:
 1. ✅ All placeholder views removed (October 6, 2025) - Zero risk
-2. ⚠️ Push notification registration without backend - Can be explained in review notes
+2. ✅ Push notification support removed (October 6, 2025) - Local notifications only
 3. ✅ All core functionality works without issues

 ### Recommended Review Notes:
 ```
-This app uses local notifications only (max 1 per day) to help users
+This app uses local notifications only (maximum 1 per day) to help users
 maintain their tracking habits.
-Push notification registration is
-included for future server-side features but currently unused.
+No push notifications or server communication
-All game-like elements (cards, points) are progression mechanics
+is implemented.
+All game-like elements (cards, points, missions) are progression
-with no real-world value or monetary transactions.
+mechanics with no real-world value or monetary transactions.
 ```

 ---